Rena Nasar First

-Brandon works as the Academic Logistics Coordinator for StandWithUs.
+Brandon works as the Managing Director of the StandWithUs Campus team.
 Born in South Florida, Brandon graduated from Florida International University, where he studied political science with a minor in international relations and pre-law.
 Brandon’s connection with Israel stems from his grandparents’ aliyah nearly 30 years ago, and he has continued his focus on Israel through his work with NSCY, FIU Hillel, and many other organizations.
 After graduating high school, Brandon took a gap year and studied at Bar Ilan University.
 The year he spent learning in and traveling around Israel further fueled his devotion to advocate for Israel in his community.
 Brandon currently lives in Aventura, Florida, and is excited to be a part of the StandWithUs family and empower those around him!

 Region: New York, New Jersey, Connecticut